wismna/HackPi/readme.md

 <li>Reboot the Pi, it should work!</li>
 </ol>

-For troubleshooting, you should be able to connect to your Raspberry Pi via the serial interface and investigate the problems:
+For troubleshooting network issues on Linux or MacOs (not Windows at this time, unfortunately), you should be able to connect to your Raspberry Pi via the serial interface and investigate the problems:

 `sudo screen /dev/ttyACM0 115200`